 How to Prevent Your GSD From Having an Upset Stomach

-To help prevent your German Shepherd from developing any of the above nasty stomach or digestive conditions, make sure you feed a healthy, nutritious diet containing the recommended protein, fat, and carbohydrates.
+To help prevent your German Shepherd from developing any of the above nasty stomach or digestive conditions, feed a healthy, nutritious diet containing the recommended protein, fat, and carbohydrates.

 However, more important than this is the QUALITY of the ingredients used.